 - 1/4 cup coconut oil, melted

-- 2 cups rolled oats, uncooked (for gluten free option, make sure oats are gluten free)
+- 2 cups rolled oats, uncooked Gluten Free option, use gluten free oats

-- 2 -3 1/2 cups baby spinach or mixed greens, loosely packed (depending on how green you want them)
+- 2 – 3 1/2 cups baby spinach or mixed greens depending on how green you want them

 - 1/4 cup unsweetened almond milk